How To Feed a Puppy - 5 Do's and Don'ts

 Set a regular feeding schedule - get those good eating habits in early

 With the exception of #4, all of these tips also pertain to adult dogs.
 I admit that I learned the hard way - not to change food or schedules or I end up cleaning up a big mess.
+And, that's a good reason to have an easy to change dog bed cover.

 Image by Poodles 2 Doodles @ pexels.